ThomasHadfield/th-portfolio-site/src/projects/eew.md

 title: Europe Energy Week
 subject: Brand Identity

 description: Europe Energy Week needed an easy to use logo and brand system that could easily adapt to their current and future events.
 The exhibition features 500+ global exhibitors and 40,000+ attendees, showcasing the technologies, solutions and expertise supporting the future of Europe’s energy systems.
-We created a bold logo system that can adapt to different sized mediums and is easily interchangeable for future years.
-The colour blocking system is informed by the idea of Europe being forward thinking to what is possible with the future of energy.
+We created a bold logo that can adapt to different sized mediums and is easily interchangeable for future years.
+The colour blocking system is informed by the idea of Europe being forward thinking in what is possible with the future of energy.